Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Challenges and future directions

 \subsection{\emph{Generalizing the AM-oriented DL model to better handle the complex AM part geometry}}

-Most of the studies in current literature focus on the simple geometric shapes (e.g., cubic, cylindrical, etc.) as a proof of concept to demonstrate the efficacy of their proposed DL methods.
-Therefore, DL techniques need to be further generalized to better handle complex and highly customized AM products where generalization means improving the ability and versatility of the models for a wider range of geometric shapes.
-Improving model transferability and sharing knowledge among models could be some potential research directions to attempt for geometry-invariant DL model for AM applications. \begin{enumerate}
+Current literature often focuses on simple geometric shapes (e.g., cubic, cylindrical) as a proof of concept to demonstrate the efficacy of proposed DL methods.
+To advance DL techniques for complex and customized AM products, it is necessary to improve model generalization for a wider range of geometries.
+Future research could focus on improving model transferability and sharing knowledge among models to build geometry-invariant DL models for AM applications. \begin{enumerate}

-\item Improve transferability: Transfer learning (TL) enhances transferability by allowing a model to train on a wide range of simple geometric shapes, and then, fine-tune for more complex and customized products (\cite{Tang_Dehaghani_Wang_2023_Review_transfer_learning}). (\textit{i}) Most of the existing TL applications for AM ignore the \textit{relevance between the source and the target domain} as they use qualitative measures to find the similarity between the domains.
-Therefore, a promising research direction might be to build a generalized framework that will help in finding the quantitative similarity among different AM domains. \textit{ii}) \textit{Inclusion of domain-specific AM process knowledge into the transferable information} might also help in improving the transferability of the model, since traditional TL for AM mostly focus on the transfer of information as a form of data, model parameters and weights. (\textit{iii}) Developing \textit{novel domain adaptation method} might also be considered to transition from simple geometric shapes to complex one.
-Involving non-black-box methods such as statistical modeling (\cite{liu2019layer}) and domain-aware approaches (\cite{bappy2022morphological}) would also be beneficial.
+\item \textbf{Enhancing model transferability:} TL enhances transferability by first training a model on a wide range of simple geometric shapes and then fine-tuning it for more complex and customized products \citep{Tang_Dehaghani_Wang_2023_Review_transfer_learning}. (\textit{i}) Most of the current TL applications for AM overlook the \textit{relevance between source and target domains,} relying on \emph{qualitative} measures for domain similarity assessment.
+Therefore, future research could focus on developing a generalized framework to \emph{quantitatively} evaluate the similarity among different AM domains. \textit{ii}) \textit{Integrating domain-specific AM process knowledge into the transferable information} might also help in enhancing the transferability of models, since traditional TL for AM mostly focuses on the transfer of information as a form of data, model parameters, and weights. (\textit{iii}) Developing \textit{novel domain adaptation methods} might also be considered to transition from simple geometric shapes to complex ones.
+Including non-black-box methods such as statistical modeling \citep{liu2019layer} and domain-aware approaches \citep{bappy2022morphological} would also be beneficial.
+Although this section primarily emphasizes the potential improvement of TL in AM applications to generalize DL models for complex geometries, there is increasing attention to TL across the literature for various AM applications.
+Therefore, we include a high-level summary of articles utilizing deep TL for AM, as listed in Table \ref{tab:transer_learning}.
+These papers have been previously discussed in relevant sections.